KarelTestSpecial/Vegan-BioTech-Report/content/longreads/2025-11-24_04-01-25/longread_2025-11-24_en.md

 ---
-title: "Food From Thin Air: Can Air-Based Protein Revolutionize Our Plates?"
 date: 2025-11-24
-featured_image: "/images/air_protein.png"
+featured_image: /images/air_protein.png
+language: en
+title: 'Food From Thin Air: Can Air-Based Protein Revolutionize Our Plates?'
 ---

 # Food From Thin Air: Can Air-Based Protein Revolutionize Our Plates?